 These endpoints are suitable for connecting to third-party software or hardware SIP phones, as all the configuration is made on the application side, and the endpoint only provides an access point for connection of these applications to CarrierX infrastructure.
 The only endpoint of this type is

 All of these endpoints can be connected to regular phones using CarrierX infrastructure.

 Let’s take a closer look at all the main endpoint variations available through CarrierX.

 The Conference endpoint is used to host audio conferencing for up to 1,000 attendees.
 A hosted Conference application endpoint enables two or more parties to speak to one another.

 Each Conference endpoint has meeting rooms—configurable objects that hold the settings for the meeting—associated with it.
 To access meeting rooms, access codes are used.
 The system uses the access codes to determine the access levels and the meeting room which the users will be connected to.

 A typical call flow for a Conference endpoint will look like this:

-Here, callers who have one of the access levels dial a phone number, then they are connected via PSTN to the CarrierX DID, and then to the Conference endpoint via trunks in the trunk group associated with this particular endpoint.
+Here, callers who have one of the access levels dial a phone number, then they are connected via the PSTN to a CarrierX DID, and then to the Conference endpoint via trunks in the trunk group associated with that particular endpoint.

 At this point, the call is answered and the callers must enter their access codes.
 Depending on the entered access code, they are directed to a meeting room and are given access rights for the conference.